PaulHofma/tracklete-analysis/README.md

     - More sophistic fitters: 0% - not yet started (priority: medium)
  - Mac and Linux ports: Eventually I'd like to have at least a Mac port, which I see as something 'essential' to the project.
 However, with a standalone windows version out there I think the project is good to go for now, so this will probably take a little while as I let it rest for a bit.
   - Progress:
-   - Mac: 0% - not yet started (priority: high)
+   - Mac: 50% - Since OSX virtualboxes are hell, apparently, looking for a Mac to borrow so I can actually deploy (priority: high)
    - Linux: 0% - not yet started (priority: low)
+   - Android: 50% -